jvmahon/Homebridge-HomeSeer4/README.md

 See wiki for [Version History](https://github.com/jvmahon/Homebridge-HomeSeer4/wiki/Version-History)

-## Config-UI-X
+## Config-UI-X. Thanks @mwolter805!
 August 2020 - Now supports homebridge-config-ui-x.
-Thanks to @mwolter805 for this!
+Thanks to @mwolter805 for providing this contribution!
 This documentation needs further updates on this!

 ## For the most up-to-date information, see: https://github.com/jvmahon/homebridge-homeseer4/